terrorgarten/basel-hack-ticket-bot/README.md

     ```bash
     sudo journalctl -u basel-hack-ticket-bot -f
     ```

-## Telegram Bot Commands

-Once the bot is running, you can interact with it in your configured Telegram chat:

--   `/start [interval]`
-    Starts the periodic checks.
-You can optionally provide an interval in seconds.
-If not provided, it uses the `CHECK_INTERVAL_SECONDS` from the `.env` file.
-    *Example:* `/start 300` (checks every 5 minutes)

--   `/stop`
-    Stops the periodic checks.

--   `/check`
-    Triggers an immediate, one-time check for ticket availability.

 ---
 *Disclaimer: This bot is for educational purposes.
 Please use it responsibly and respect the website's terms of service.*